Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 Meals

-• Meals: 4 Breakfasts, 4 Lunches, and 3 Dinners
+• 4 Breakfasts, 4 Lunches, and 3 Dinners

 Our chef prepares the best dishes in the middle of the mountain.
 Our passengers love our food!
 We respect all diets (vegetarian, vegan, or special menus are available at no extra cost), so let us know if you have any particular allergies or restrictions on your reservation form and remind your guide during the briefing.
 You’ll enjoy breakfast, lunch, and dinner, in addition to hot drinks and snacks.